Deirdre Macnab: Political career

 Macnab became president of the League of Women Voters of Florida (LWVFL) in 2009, where she spearheaded petitions for fair voting districts in Florida, tax reform and voter protection, and worked towards opening a dialogue with Cuba by organizing several delegations to the country.
 During her tenure as LWVFL president, two state constitutional amendments ending gerrymandering were finally accomplished, after 60 years of work by the Florida League.

 Under her presidency, the LWVFL announced a lawsuit in April 2014, protecting Florida voters from being purged from voter rolls within 90 days of a federal election, and she was asked to talk about it on The Daily Show.
 The state eventually decided not to purge the voter rolls.
 During her leadership, serious restrictions on voter registration drives were imposed and eventually removed because of the League's work.
 It eliminated roadblocks to voting by demanding the Florida Legislature re-institute early voting days, and the Sunday before election day, following long delays, including eight-hour lines in Miami, that voters faced during the 2012 Presidential election.
 The LWVFL also pushed for fairly-drawn congressional districts and saw fair districting upheld and implemented in 2014.

 Deirdre Macnab was nominated for the National Slate of the League of Women Voters of the United States in 2014, and was then nominated to be their National President in 2015.
-Her bid for the presidency was unsuccessful.
-She is generally credited with having transformed the Florida League of Women Voters as well as many state policies during her long tenure as president.
+Although her bid for the presidency was unsuccessful, she is generally credited with having transformed the Florida League of Women Voters, as well as many state policies, during her long tenure as president.

-Her latest initiatives include lobbying for the implementation of civil citations as a way to curb the school to prison pipeline and reduce youth arrests.
-She heads the campaign to take Florida to the number one position in rooftop solar and harness the sun to truly make Florida the "Sunshine State".
-As League Solar Chair, she educated the voting public about two 2016 ballot amendments, helping defeat one and pass the other.
-"The Next Car Pledge" is her most recent push, educating people about the benefits of zero emission electric cars or "EVs".
+Her initiatives include; lobbying for the implementation of civil citations as a way to curb the school to prison pipeline and reduce youth arrests; heading the campaign to take Florida to the number one position in rooftop solar and harness the sun to truly make Florida the "Sunshine State"; educating the voting public about two 2016 ballot amendments, successfully helping defeat one and pass the other; creating "The Next Car Pledge"and advocating for the benefits of zero emission electric cars or "EVs".

+In 2020 Macnab left Florida to start a regenerative cattle ranch in Colorado, becoming one of the first Audubon Certified ranches in Northwest Colorado.
+She co-founded the Meeker Mustang Makeover, an event designed to find homes for wild horses in BLM holding areas, the White River Alliance, a stakeholder group working to promote citizen engagement for the protection and conservation of the White River basin, and continues her alternative energy work with Solar United Neighbors of Colorado.